alljoyn/location/interfaces/org.alljoyn.locationservices/GeofenceTracker-v1.md

-# org.alljoyn.locationservices.Presence.Tracker version 1
+# org.alljoyn.locationservices.Geofence.GeofenceTracker version 1
 ## Specification

-PresenceTrackers have a lifetime threshold and a lifetime.
+This interface tracks fenceline crossings around a reference entity by other entities that match the supplied filter GeofenceTracker have a lifetime threshold and a lifetime.
-When an instance of a PresenceTracker lifetime crosses the lifetime threshold, the service signals the application via the PresenceTracker using the EndofLifeThreasholdReached.
+When an instance of a GeofenceTracker lifetime crosses the lifetime threshold, the service signals the application via the GeofenceTracker using the EndofLifeThreasholdReached.
 If the application calls the KeepAlive method, the lifetime threshold and the lifetime is reset.
-If a KeepAlive is not recieved before the lifetime expires, the PreseneceTracker is reaped.
+If a KeepAlive is not recieved before the lifetime expires, the GeofenceTracker is reaped.

 |                       |                                                                       |
 |-----------------------|-----------------------------------------------------------------------|